 Approximately three million individuals in the United States have implants.
 This number is likely to increase annually by around 500,000.
 Today, more individuals are turning to implants rather than using standard dentures, dental crowning, and bridges.
-As a renowned dental care center specialized in dental implants Taylor Texas conducts hundreds of dental implant surgeries every year.
+As a renowned dental care center specializing in dental implants Taylor Texas conducts hundreds of dental implant surgeries every year.

 Are you considering getting a dental implant?